-Description of PI Duties and Certification of 70% Time Commitment to Research: While scholars may engage in direct patient care activities and/or have some administrative or teaching duties, at least 70% of the PI's time must be available for research.
+Description of PI Duties and Certification of 70% Effort to Research: While scholars may engage in direct patient care activities and/or have some administrative or teaching duties, at least 70% of the PI's effort must be committed to research.
 Breach of this requirement will constitute grounds for discontinuation of funding.
-The certification that 70% time will be spent on research must be included.
+The certification that 70% level of effort will be dedicated to research must be included.